creativenucleus/bytejammer/README.md

 ### TODO

+- Logs on web panels.
+- Automatic snapshot on each code run.
+- Better gatekeeping of client 'lobby'.
+- Improve web panels.
 - TIC-80 version management
 - Authentication by key.
 - Clean close/open.
-- Improve web panels.
-- Better gatekeeping of client 'lobby'.
-- Automatic snapshot on each code run.
 - Messaging feature.
+- Obfuscate session
+- Rationalise capitalisation/skewer of AJAX/WS data.

 ### Ideas

+- Jukebox - play in order or shuffle, and with a specified rotation time.
+- Server - set up different playlists
+- Server - push code snapshots around to clients
 - Autospawn + Limit clients
 - Can data be sent around (palette, sprite, music)?
 - Auto-bundle code for submission to LCDZ? (or should folks be allowed to submit their own best?)